Members of the Genealogical Society of Pennsylvania enjoy access to the collections as a benefit of membership.

 Member collections include newspaper indexes, church records, cemetery records, funeral home records, and other records.
 Text-based PDFs of records are searchable, while handwritten records are image-based and can be browsed page by page.

 Please note that many of our collections are comprised of handwritten records or older typefaces that are not read by optical character recognition.
 For this reason, names might not be found by the search engine, so you also should browse the indexes and collections for names of interest.

 Search tip: When you open a searchable PDF document or web page, go to your internet browser’s Edit and Find function or use Ctrl-F to search for a name or word.
-A lot of our collections are scanned documents, often the letter “O” can be scanned as the number zero “0” and the letter “l” could be scanned as a number “1” .
+A lot of our collections are scanned documents, so often the letter “O” is read by the optical character recognition as the number zero “0” and the letter “l” could be scanned as a number “1” .
 You may get more results if you try several different options.

 Please note that some collections take a minute to open.
 The first page often includes only a title, so you may need to scroll down.
 Most of these collections are PDF files, and some browsers produce a message asking you whether you want to open the file, which is normal.